 - Organic Cotton

-Ventilate you cotton garments after every use.
-Cotton products tend to shrink about 5% when washed – steam or iron them to make them regain their original shape as much as possible.
-Cotton fabrics are durable and can be washed in high temperatures.
-Always follow the instructions on the garments’ care label.
+Air out your cotton garments after every use.
+Cotton products tend to shrink about 5% when washed – steam or iron them to regain their original shape.
+Cotton fabrics are durable and can be washed at high temperatures.
+Always follow the specific instructions on the garment's care label.